 One of the most often asked questions I receive is, "What are the differences in metals that you use?
+What is the best metal for wedding rings?
 And what is the best metal for me?"
-I've put together this guide to give a little insight into the different properties and characteristics of the metals I use in my studio so that I can help you make the very best decision for your rings.
+I've put together this guide to give you a comparison of the different metals for the wedding rings that I make in my studio so that I can help you make the very best decision for your rings.
 Let's get started!

 In my studio, I work exclusively with 100% recycled metal.
 This means that instead of coming from a gold or silver mine, the precious metal I use has been melted down, refined and reused from alternate sources (scraps from manufacturers, computer parts, unwanted jewelry, even dental crowns) it also means that my environmental footprint is reduced.
 But it does not affect the properties or characteristics of the metals.

 When deciding what is best for your rings, the things to consider are color, durability, and cost.